the-wig/the-wig/README.md

 ### Community Work

 **Salvation Army Kroc Center - Teacher Aide & IT Infrastructure**
-Overhauled the computer lab for an underserved Hispanic and Black youth population.
+Overhauled the computer lab for an underserved population of Hispanic and Black youth.
 Secured against physical and digital tampering and cut back on the center's reliance on expensive third-party IT services.
 Trained faculty in network security protocols.
 Tutored 20+ K–6 students in digital literacy and foundational math.

 **Campbell Memorial Library - STEM Mentor**
 Designed and led hands-on engineering experiments for 50+ K–6 students, organizing local STEM Day over 4 weeks, with a focus on students who might not otherwise encounter engineering as a career path they could picture themselves in.